 Food, emergency assistance and budgeting is offered.
 Lower income and working poor families can receive this in order to prevent homelessness.
 All financial aid is limited, however others may be able to find other basic needs such as useable, wearable clothing at the Catholic Charities boutique in Worcester.
 Holiday gifts and meals may be offered too.

 The Youville House and at the Little Brown House provide people with both shelter as well as transitional housing.
 Also work with case managers on longer term permanent housing.
+Catholic Charities is also a place for short term, transitional housing.
 Many parents and their children will also be able to benefit from the encouragement and instruction of parental aides.

 Programs for children, including adoption programs and support are offered.
 Prospective adoptive families are entitled to get help for a number of adoption services, including legal support.